 Violet Oon Singapore’s Newest Jewel Outlet is Your Gateway to Singapore Cuisine

 Conceptualised by Violet Oon Singapore’s CEO Manoj M Murjani, the 3,800 square feet restaurant is the group’s biggest and most dazzling outlet to date.
-It had been in the works for a long time and the reveal was one that drew lots of fanfare to its opulent interiors.
+And the reveal has drawn lots of fanfare to its opulent interiors.
 The intention is transparent, propel Singapore food to a global stage, and the restaurant does so generously and in spades.

 Alas!
 If you could only hear the stories that incentivised the poh piah parties as told by Violet Oon herself.
 It sets the stage nicely for what is to come.
 “Traditionally eaten during Chinese New Year, poh piah parties are long-drawn affairs that might involve the frisky business of mahjong games in between feastings,” she said.
 “The poh piah skins and the emergence of bamboo shoots (a main component of the filling) after winter is a sure sign of new life, hence the Peranakans celebrate Chinese New Year with this dish.”
 She dubbed the Chinese as being hopeless romantics when it comes to the subject of food—I prefer the term melodramatic instead.
 However, that’s not to say that I’m not thankful; the smatterings of ingredients presented in ornate trays alongside gourmet spring rolls will have you abusing your popiah privileges.
 Adding just a bit too much Chinese sausage, steamed prawns, bean sprouts, dried sole fish crumbs and toasted peanuts would render your package un-rollable, but no one is judging here because you call the shots.
 Bursting at the seams, these were prime examples of the nature of Peranakan hospitality.